awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-restapi.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `BinaryMediaTypes`  <a name="cfn-apigateway-restapi-binarymediatypes"></a>
 The list of binary media types that are supported by the `RestApi` resource, such as `image/png` or `application/octet-stream`\.
 By default, `RestApi` supports only UTF\-8\-encoded text payloads\.
 For more information, see [Enable Support for Binary Payloads in API Gateway](https://docs.aws.amazon.com//apigateway/latest/developerguide/api-gateway-payload-encodings.html) in the *API Gateway Developer Guide*\.
 Duplicates are not allowed\.
+Slashes must be escaped with `~1`\.
+For example, `image/png` would be `image~1png` in the BinaryMediaTypes list.
+For more information, see [Enable Binary Support Using API Gateway REST API](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings-configure-with-control-service-api.html)\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)